5.4. Varianace of a Discrete Random Variable

 5.4.2.
 Properties of Variance

-Variance follows several key properties that make calculations more manageable, especially when dealing with linear transformations of random variables.
+Variance has several key properties that make calculations more manageable, especially when dealing with linear transformations of random variables.

 For a linear transformation of a random variable, \(g(X) = aX + b\), where \(a\) and \(b\) are constants: